satansdeer/satansdeer.github.com/content/legacy-posts/serve-page-in-multiple-languages/index.md

 First goes the MIME type, in our case `text/html`, then after a semicolon goes charset.

 Another way to provide the charset for the html document is by using the `<meta charset="utf-8"/>` tag.
 Actually you should always do this even if charset is already provided in headers.
-In this case just make sure they match.
+In this case make sure they match.

 There is also an html attribute `lang`, that allows you to provide the info about the language of the current page or part of the page, for example a paragraph.